Personal Tutor System

 There are various sources of student support and guidance available to you within the Department and the University, but the one that you might find most easily accessible is the pastoral care system within the Department.

-In the Department of Economics, there is a network of Personal Tutors (PT), and Year Tutors (YT), headed by the Directors of Academic and Pastoral Support, who work under the overall responsibility of the Director of Undergraduate Studies.
+In the Department of Economics, there is a network of Personal Tutors (PT), and Year Tutors (YT), headed by the Director of Academic and Pastoral Support, who works under the overall responsibility of the Director of Undergraduate Studies.
 Each of these roles carries specific responsibilities.
-We also provide a Wellbeing Officer for all students based in the Department of Economics.
+We also have a Welfare Officer for all students based in the Department of Economics.

-The Directors of Pastoral and Academic Support are Dr Michela Redoano and Dr Christian Soegaard.
+The Director of Academic and Pastoral Support is Dr Christian Soegaard.
 You can find details of who the Year Tutors are and how to contact them on the Pastoral support webpages.
-The Wellbeing Officer is Ann Simper who is also the UG Coordinator and is located in the UG office in S0.98.
+The Welfare Officer is Ann Simper who is also the UG Coordinator and is located in the UG office in S0.98.

 Your Personal Tutor